alexanderjarl91/merch.is/README.md

 # merch.

-### Merch.is is a platform for icelandic artists, such as bands, fashion designers or photographers to very easily make their merchandise available all over the world with their own personalized online shop.
+### merch. is a platform for icelandic artists, such as bands, fashion designers or photographers to very easily make their merchandise available all over the world with their own personalized online shop.

 ## Key features